 Remove the meat from the pan and leave aside.
 Using the same pan, fry 2 chopped onions, then add 2 large portobello mushrooms, broken in small pieces.

-When the mushrooms are browned and there’s no more liquid in the pan, deglaze with 1/4 cup dry white wine and add 1 tsp thyme, 1 tsp rosemary, 1/4 tsp chilli flakes and 3 cloves of garlic, minced.
+When the mushrooms are browned and there's no more liquid in the pan, deglaze with ¼ cup dry white wine and add 1 teaspoon thyme, 1 teaspoon rosemary, ¼ teaspoon chilli flakes and 3 cloves of garlic, minced.

 Ladle the polenta in bowls, top with the ragu, and serve immediately.